xmos/lib_audio_dsp/doc/tool_user_guide/using_the_tool.rst

 operator.
 When creating a stage, it will require a StageOutputList as its inputs.

-The below shows an example of how this could work with a Pipeline with 7 inputs.
+The below shows an example of how this could work with a pipeline with 7 inputs.

 .. code-block:: python